Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Discussion and conclusion

-We have also demonstrated that the TRIBs location in the $xp_x$ phase space can be precisely controlled by adjusting a knob grouped with six sextupoles.
-In addition to the tune adjustment, combination usage of this sextupole knob with a coupling control knob including skew quadrupoles, TRIBs location especially the x-ray spots from these TRIBs can be easily manipulated in the $xy$ space, which provides huge flexibility for utilizing the x-rays from the island beam in possible timing experiments.
+We have also demonstrated both in simulation and experimentally that the TRIBs location in the ($x, p_x$) phase space can be precisely controlled by adjusting a knob grouped with five sextupoles.
+The experiment results agree reasonably well with the simulation.
+In addition to the tune adjustment, a combined use of this sextupole knob with a coupling control knob including skew quadrupoles, the TRIBs location especially the x-ray spots from these TRIBs can be easily manipulated in the $xy$ space, which provides huge flexibility for utilizing the x-rays from the island beam in possible timing experiments.

 Both the first and second types of TRIBs have been observed in the simulations and experimentally with newly designed lattices in CESR.
 As discussed in Sec.~\ref{theory}, much stricter conditions are required to form the second type than the first type, which results in a narrow tune window for the second type experimentally.
 In addition, possibly due to the locations of UFPs, separation between the core and three islands for the second type are not as clean as the first type, which makes its real machine usage less suitable in light source facilities.